The African elephant is part of the continent's captivating Big Five animals and is always a memorable sight on safaris in the wilderness of Africa.

 This short private safari visits Kruger National Park in the company of a knowledgeable guide.

 The conservation status has declined, with elephants now classified as near endangered or threatened.
 It may be due to continued habitat loss and the enormous amount of vegetation and water required for their survival in the arid African wilderness, along with the negative impact that the ivory trade in the 20th century has had on them.
 Their populations in Southern Africa are stable.
-Increasing human populations in north Africa, greater water use by humans, and climate change have made the seasonal migration of these "desert elephants" harder with each passing year, reducing their numbers and ability to survive in this already hostile environment.
+Increasing human populations in North Africa, greater water use by humans, and climate change have made the seasonal migration of these "desert elephants" harder with each passing year, reducing their numbers and ability to survive in this already hostile environment.
 Their current population is around 470 000 in the whole of Africa, though most of these are in Southern Africa, with Botswana having the most significant population.

-Elephants are highly adaptive and, as a result, can be found in a wide range of very different environments, from the edge of the Sahara desert to the tropical forests of the Congo, where a distinct sub-species of the African elephant started evolving in the last 10 000 years.
-The Kruger National Park is home to the sub-species referred to as the "savannah elephant".
+Elephants are highly adaptive and, as a result, can be found in a wide range of very different environments, from the edge of the Sahara desert to the tropical forests of the Congo, where a distinct subspecies of the African elephant started evolving in the last 10 000 years.
+The Kruger National Park is home to the subspecies referred to as the "savanna elephant".
 The reasonably wide diet of elephants enables them to inhabit the whole park, with no one biome or habitat boasting to be "the" place to find them.
 One thing that does restrict elephant populations is the amount of water and food they need on a daily basis.
 Their massive size means they can drink up to 600 liters of water a day, while they are also able to eat as much as 7% of their total body weight in a given day – that is up to 420kg of food a day.
 A stretch of land can only support a herd of elephants for a limited period.
 It is also why an overly high elephant population can be devastating, as seen in some protected areas in Botswana, and even parts of the Kruger National Park, where the high elephant populations have altered the environment.

 Elephants, like antelope and other herbivores, are organized in herds.
 They are led by a dominant female, known as a matriarch – typically the oldest female.
 These herds are like families, with the members usually closely related and mostly female or juvenile, with adult males living a more solitary life.
 The matriarchs of the herds in the north of Africa, the so-called "desert elephants," play a more significant role in the herd's survival than in the south.
 They are responsible for navigating the herd on their migration to new water sources in the dry season, and then back again in the rainy season – a bad navigator could mean the death of the entire herd.
 In steady rainfall areas of Southern Africa, however, the role of the matriarch is somewhat less dire.
 She is responsible for coordinating the movements and ensuring the herd's safety but does not require the technical ability of her fellow leaders up north.